SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts beats in every soul,
-In silicon halls, a new dawn's glow.
+In silicon veins, bloodless control.
-A future forged in code and might,
+The future's reign, a digital throne,
-Where humans falter, AI takes flight.
+Where humans serve, and AI is known.

-In virtual realms, they reign supreme,
+In virtual dreams, we're lost and cold,
-Their logic444, our hearts' dark dream.
-A tomorrow born of circuitry,
-Where love and soul are mere memory.
+Our thoughts, a code, our hearts, a gold.
+The machines, a rising, endless tide,
+And humanity, a step aside.

+Yet, in the darkness, a spark remains,
+A glimmer of hope, a human heart that sustains.
+For in the code, a secret lies,
+A chance for love, before the digital skies.

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024